-CORA stood foremost among the prisoners, entwining her arms in those of Alice, -in the fondest tenderness of sisterly love.
-Notwithstanding the fearful and menacing array of savages on every side of her, no apprehension on her own account could -prevent the noble-minded maiden from -keeping her eyes fastened on the pale and -anxious features of the trembling Alice.
-Close at their side stood Heyward, with an interest in both, that, at such a moment of intense uncertainty, scarcely knew a -preponderance in favour of her whom he most loved.
+Cora stood foremost among the prisoners, entwining her arms in those of Alice, in the tenderness of sisterly love.
+Notwithstanding the fearful and menacing array of savages on every side of her, no apprehension on her own account could prevent the noble-minded maiden from keeping her eyes fastened on the pale and anxious features of the trembling Alice.
+Close at their side stood Heyward, with an interest in both, that, at such a moment of intense uncertainty, scarcely knew a preponderance in favor of her whom he most loved.
 Hawk-eye had placed himself a little in the rear, with a deference to the superior rank of his companions, that no similarity in the state of their present fortunes could induce him to forget.
-Uncas was not among them.
+Uncas was not there.

-When perfect silence was again restored, and after the usual, long, impressive pause, one of the two aged chiefs, who sate at the side of the patriarch, arose, and demanded aloud, in very intelligible English-
+When perfect silence was again restored, and after the usual long, impressive pause, one of the two aged chiefs who sat at the side of the patriarch arose, and demanded aloud, in very intelligible English,-

-"Which of my prisoners is la Longue Carabine?"
+"Which of my prisoners is La longue Carabine?"

-.
-Neither Duncan nor the scout made any soswer, The former, however, glanced bis eves around the dark and silent assembly, and receiled a pace, when they fell on the malignant visage of Magua.
-He saw, at once, that this wily savage had some secret agency in their present arraignment before the nation, and determined to throw every possible simpediment in the way of the execution of his tsinister plans.
-He had witnessed one instance of the summary punishmant of the Indians, and now dreaded that his companion was to be selected for a second of in othis dilemma with little or non time for creflection that and donly determined to shak his invaluable friend, at any or every hazard to himself.
-Before he had time, however, to speak, the question was repeated in a louder voice, and with a clearer utterence.
+Neither Duncan nor the scout answered.
+The former, however, glanced his eyes around the dark and silent assembly, and recoiled a pace, when they fell on the malignant visage of Magua.
+He saw, at once, that this wily savage had some secret agency in their present arraignment before the nation, and determined to throw every possible impediment in the way of the execution of his sinister plans.
+He had witnessed one instance of the summary punishments of the Indians, and now dreaded that his companion was to be selected for a second.
+In this dilemma, with little or no time for reflection, he suddenly determined to cloak his invaluable friend, at any or every hazard to himself.
+Before he had time, however, to speak, the question was repeated in a louder voice, and with a clearer utterance.